-The series analyzed are daily close-to-close returns of the Spain IGBM Consumer Goods index observed from June 3, 2002 to December 31, 2015, comprising 3398 observations, and daily open-to-open returns of futures contracts of Natural gas from January 4, 2000 to June 28, 2013, comprising 3368 observations3.
-In both cases, the returns are computed as $y_t = 100 \times (\log(P_t) - \log(P{t-1}))$, where P_t is the closing price at time t for the IGBM series but it represents the open price at date t for the Natural gas.
+The series analyzed are daily returns of the exchange rate US Dollar/British Pound observed from January 14, 1999 to January 14, 2019, comprising 5218 observations, and daily returns of futures contracts of Natural gas from January 4, 2000 to June 28, 2013, comprising 3368 observations3.
+In both cases, the returns are computed as $y_t = 100 \times (\log(P_t) - \log(P{t-1}))$, where P_t is the price at day t.
 The two series are plotted in Figure 7.
 As we can see, they both display volatility clustering and some occasional extreme values that could be regarded as outliers.

-For instance, the IGBM returns exhibit several extreme observations, the largest one corresponding to December 30, 2004, when the index drops by -25.3%.
+For instance, the exchange rate US Dollar/British Pound returns exhibit several extreme observations, the largest one corresponding to June 24, 2016, when the series drops by -8.3% after the referendum held on the previous day in which 51.9% of those voting supported leaving the EU.
 The Natural gas returns exhibit two extreme consecutive observations, the first one positive and the second one negative, of magnitudes about 12 times the standard deviation of the series.
 These outliers are due to large changes in the open price of the Natural gas on the 13th, 14th and 15th of April 2006, with values of 6.78, 11.26 and 7.15 dollars, respectively.

-Table 1 contains descriptive statistics of the two series considered, as well as the Jarque-Bera and the Ljung-Box Q(20) test statistics, the heteroscedastic-corrected $Q_c(20)$ test statistic proposed by Diebold (1988), and the test statistic CH(20), proposed by Cumby and Huizinga (1992) which is also robust to conditional heteroscedasticity.
+Table 1 contains descriptive statistics of the two series considered, as well as the Jarque-Bera and the Ljung-Box Q(20) test statistics, the heteroscedastic-corrected $Q_c(20)$ test statistic, proposed by Diebold (1988), and the test statistic CH(20), proposed by Cumby and Huizinga (1992), which is also robust to conditional heteroscedasticity.
 We also include the values of the statistics Q and CH applied to the squared returns, denoted by $Q_2(20)$ and $CH_2(20)$, respectively, to test for conditional heteroscedasticity.
 As expected, both series exhibit excess kurtosis and the Jarque-Bera test for Normality always rejects the null.
 The values of $Q_c(20)$ and CH(20) never reject the null at 5% significance level, suggesting that both returns are uncorrelated, as expected.
-Surprisingly, the values of $Q_2(20)$ and $CH_2(20)$ are not significant for the IGBM series, suggesting that its conditional variance is constant over time, while the values of these test statistics are significant at 1% for the Natural gas, indicating strong evidence of conditional heteroscedasticity.
+Also, as expected, the values of $Q_2(20)$ and $CH_2(20)$ are significant at 1% for both series, indicating strong evidence of conditional heteroscedasticity.

-3The data for the IGBM Consumer Goods index was downloaded from www.invertia.com and the corresponding one for Natural gas was obtained from the additional files in Kristoufek (2014).
+3The data for the exchange rate US Dollar/British Pound was downloaded from Datastream and the corresponding one for Natural gas was obtained from the additional files in Kristoufek (2014).